warte67/SDOM/docs/progress.md

   - Implemented minimal constructors and deferred behavior to `IRangeControl`.
   - Registered `Slider` DOM type with the Factory.
   - Both `horizontal` and `vertical` orientations are now being rendered with the default `internal_icon_8x8` SpriteSheet.
+  - Added a new property `step` for quantization of value changes when using a keyboard.
+  - When selected, `PgUP` and `PgDn` change value by step * 10.0.
+If step is continuous (0.0f) it is treated as 1.0f.
+  - When selected, `HOME` and `END` set value to min or max as would be most relevant by orientation.
   - Slider knob and track are visually represented and mouse based interaction logic is functioning.
   - Slider emits `onValueChanged` events when the value changes.
   - Slider does expose `min`, `max`, `value`, and `orientation` properties to Lua.